LihanChen2004/SMBU.Coding_Practice/README.md

 # SMBU.Coding_Practice
-This is repository is aimed to storage the typical and useful coding programs during my learning.I am willing to share it with.
+This is repository is aimed to storage the typical and useful coding programs during my learning.
+You can create issues if you found any problems in it.
+It's my great honor if you can learn something via my codes;